1350 Ala Moana

 No analysis available

-17 of 20 recent MLS entries mark cable (CABTV) as included in association fees.
-Public remarks do not explicitly reference cable service, but the strong, consistent MLS checkbox usage across many listings suggests building-wide inclusion rather than isolated copy/paste errors.
+17 of 20 recent MLS listings list cable (CABTV) as included in association fees.
+Public remarks do not explicitly mention cable but also do not contradict it; the evidence is consistent across multiple listings and likely not a single-agent copy/paste error.

 No analysis available